CLI Reference

 Config Management

-Inspect and update local CLI configuration:
+Inspect and update local CLI configuration stored in ~/.statamcp/config.toml:

-# Print current config file content (~/.statamcp/config.toml)
+# Print the entire config file

 stata-mcp config